TRC11 DRIVING SCHOOL

 Signs

-Traffic signs are on upright poles or lampposts, so are usually visible from some distance.
-You'll spot them before painted markings (on the road surface).
-They're often the first way you'll know there's a static hazard ahead.
-Shapes and colours differ:
+Traffic signs are on vertical poles or lampposts, so are usually visible at a distance.
+(You'll see them before any markings painted on the road).
+They're often the first clue about a static hazard.
+There are very few shapes and colours:

-Circles = instructions (things to do or not do)
+• Circles = orders (what to do / not to do)

-Rectangles = information (for you to make a choice)
+• Rectangles = info (so you can make an informed choice)

-The more RED, the more severe the restriction (often about speed).
-BLUE signs say what you must do.
-BROWN inform about places of interest.
-GREEN lead you through primary routes.
-BLACK & WHITE give local directions.
-(YELLOW show temporary changes).
+The more RED, the more severe a restriction (often about speed).
+Circles in BLUE say what you must do.
+BROWN tell you about heritage or leisure.
+GREEN lead you along main roads (“primary routes”); local places are detailed in BLACK on WHITE.
+And YELLOW is used for temporary changes.
 See an example.

 The book "Know Your Traffic Signs" [KYTS] shows you almost all combinations.
 Here's how to decode lots at once.
 Tech manuals are here.